Pilates beginner: ring exercise

 Use a rubber band

-Elastic bands strengthen your arms and shoulders.
-Hold a rubber band between your hands and pull outwards, maintaining the resistance.
+Resistance bands strengthen the arms and shoulders.
+Hold a resistance band between your hands and perform outward pulling movements, maintaining the resistance.

 Exercises with a hoop